-Our local purslane species, portulacastrum, is indigenous to Hawaii and its remarkable tolerance to wind, drought and salt make it an enduring groundcover.
+Our local purslane species, portulacastrum, is indigenous to Hawaii, and its remarkable tolerance to wind, drought, and salt makes it an enduring groundcover.

-It thrives in the springtime and during hotter months on West Maui appreciates the shade of ironwood trees.
+It thrives in the springtime, and during hotter months on West Maui, it appreciates the shade of ironwood trees.
 Here you can see it growing over a carpet of ironwood needles.

-I especially love how sea purslane hugs and meanders over the windy high cliffs at ocean's edge.
-The striking contrast it makes to black lava rock, with its nubby vivid blanket is beautiful.
+I especially love how sea purslane hugs and meanders over the windy high cliffs at the ocean's edge.
+The striking contrast it makes to black lava rock, with its nubby vivid blanket, is beautiful.

 Purslane leaves are a bright green color.
-At times of stress, their growth is dwarfed and they can show red like their stems.
-However, when purslane is prime, the leaves grow up to 2 inches long.
+At times of stress, their growth is dwarfed, and they can show red like their stems.
+However, the leaves grow up to 2 inches long when purslane is prime.

 I think it's incredible how sea purslane naturally adds salt to any recipe it's made with.
 Because the balance of flavors is key in any dish, purslane has an edge in bringing its own seasoning.